sr-murthy/continuedfractions/README.md

 pip install -U git+https://github.com/sr-murthy/continuedfractions
 ```

-The documentation now consists only of an [API reference](https://continuedfractions.readthedocs.io/sources/api-reference.html).
-All other previous documentation has been removed to reduce maintenance.

 The `continuedfractions` package is aimed at users interested in:

 * working with (finite, simple) continued fractions as Python objects, in an intuitive object-oriented way